ArnavG-it/pygrades/README.md

 ## Getting Started

-The following dropdowns provide plenty of tips on setting up and using PyGrades.
+The following sections provide plenty of tips on setting up and using PyGrades.\
+Make sure to also see [Creating an Outline](#creating-an-outline).

 <details>
 <summary>